coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 * filter out sensitive data when copy/pasting (XR text with `tag:secret` e.g.)

+# FAQ

+**Q:** Why is everything HTTP GET-based, what about POST/PUT/DELETE HATEOS<br>
+**A:** Because it's out of scope: XR Fragment specifies a read-only way to surf XR documents.
+These things belong in the application layer (for example, an XR Hypermedia browser can decide to support POST/PUT/DELETE requests for embedded HTML thru `src` values)

+---

+**Q:** Why isn't there support for scripting
+**A:** This is out of scope, and up to the XR hypermedia browser.
+Javascript seems to been able to turn webpages from hypermedia documents into its opposite (hyperscripted nonhypermedia documents).
+In order to prevent this backward-movement (hypermedia tends to liberate people from finnicky scripting) XR Fragments should never unhyperify itself by hardcoupling to a particular markup or scripting language.
+[XR Macro's](https://xrfragment.org/doc/RFC_XR_Macros.html) are an example of something which is probably smarter and safer for hypermedia browsers to implement, instead of going full-in with a turing-complete scripting language (and suffer the security consequences later).

 # IANA Considerations

 This document has no IANA actions.